19 Simple Business Website Engagement Strategies

 4 – Be Helpful

 Let’s talk a bit more about content.
-An effective content strategy is much more than simply writing the odd blog post.
-To be truly effective your content needs to be actionable, informative, educational, and focused on your audience.
+An effective content strategy is much more than simply writing an occasional blog post.
+To be truly effective your content needs to be actionable, informative, educational and focused on your audience.

 To be successful you will require a content strategy, an editorial calendar, and most importantly, a plan!
 Otherwise, you will confuse your audience, which causes them to disconnect.